 - 1.7 Significant harm is the threshold that justifies compulsory intervention in the family in the best interests of the child.
-Section 47 of the Children Act 1989 states 'where the question of whether harm suffered by a child is significant turns on the child's health or development, his health or development shall be compared with that which could reasonably be expected of a similar child.' - 1.8 Any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who: - is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan);

-is a young carer;

-- is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care education or from home; - is at risk of modern slavery, trafficking or exploitation; - is at risk of being radicalised or exploited; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse;
+Section 47 of the Children Act 1989 states 'where the question of whether harm suffered by a child is significant turns on the child's health or development, his health or development shall be compared with that which could reasonably be expected of a similar child.' - 1.8 Early help Any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who: - is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care plan) - has a mental health need - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - is frequently missing/goes missing from education, home or care, - has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in Alternative Provision or a Pupil Referral Unit. - is at risk of modern slavery, trafficking, sexual and/or criminal exploitation is at risk of being radicalised or exploited - has a parent or carer in custody, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing alcohol and other drugs themselves - is at risk of so-called 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - is a privately fostered child.